Almond Butter vs. Peanut Butter

 You’ve probably heard it said that beauty starts from the inside out, and it’s true that what you eat impacts how you look and feel.
 If your diet is largely based on junk food and sugary treats, your skin will suffer.
 Small changes, such as replacing your favorite cookies or chips with nuts, can make a huge difference.

-quarter cup of almonds provides 40 percent of the daily recommended intake of vitamin E. Almond butter is even more concentrated and delivers more nutrients per serving compared to the same amount of raw nuts.
+A quarter cup of almonds provides 40 percent of the daily recommended intake of vitamin E. Almond butter is even more concentrated and delivers more nutrients per serving compared to the same amount of raw nuts.
 Vitamin E, one of its key compounds, benefits your skin in several ways.

 This fat-soluble vitamin protects your skin from free radicals and UV radiation, scavenges oxidative stress and promotes wound healing.
 It may also help relieve the symptoms of psoriasis, atopic dermatitis, yellow nail syndrome and other common skin disorders.